-Professor Reiss concentrates on real estate finance and community development, is the founding director of the Community Development Clinic, and teaches a Property Law Colloquium.
-He is actively involved within the Law School community, currently serving as Academic Programs Director of the Center for Urban Business Entrepreneurship (CUBE).
-In April 2017, he was named a Fellow of the American College of Real Estate Lawyers by the organization’s Board of Governors.
+Professor Reiss concentrates on real estate finance and community development.
+He is the founding director of the Community Development Clinic and teaches property-related courses.
+He is actively involved within the Law School community, currently serving as Research Director of the Center for Urban Business Entrepreneurship (CUBE).

-His publications address issues related to the secondary mortgage markets, predatory lending, and housing policy.
+His scholarship focuses on the secondary mortgage markets, predatory lending, and housing policy.
+He is the author of the forthcoming book on federal housing policy, Paying for the American Dream: How to Reform the Market for Mortgages (Oxford University Press, 2020).
 Professor Reiss is a frequently quoted expert on legal developments in the real estate finance sector.
-His comments have appeared in The New York Times, The Wall Street Journal, Christian Science Monitor, many real estate-focused news outlets, and he writes a bi-monthly column for The Hill.
+His comments have appeared in The New York Times, The Wall Street Journal, Christian Science Monitor, and many real estate-focused news outlets, and he is a frequent contributor to The Hill.

 Prior to joining Brooklyn Law School, Professor Reiss was a visiting clinical associate professor at the Seton Hall Law School Center for Social Justice.
 Previously, he was an associate at Paul, Weiss, Rifkind, Wharton & Garrison in its Real Estate Department and an associate at Morrison & Foerster in its Land Use and Environmental Law Group.
 He also served as a law clerk to Judge Timothy Lewis of the United States Court of Appeals for the Third Circuit.
 He received his B.A. from Williams College and his J.D., Order of the Coif, from the New York University School of Law.
 Before law school, he worked for Community Access, a not-for-profit housing provider that assists people who have psychiatric disabilities as they make the transition from shelters and hospitals to independent living.